Horizon is planning to develop a new nuclear power station on Anglesey.

 Assessing the design of the reactors – Generic Design Assessment (GDA)

-The design of the reactor proposed by Horizon – the Advanced Boiling Water Reactor, or ABWR – will need to pass the Generic Design Assessment (GDA) process.
+The design of the reactor proposed by Horizon – the Advanced Boiling Water Reactor, or ABWR – has received Generic Design Assessment (GDA) approval in December 2017.

 A detailed four-year-long programme, this partnership between NRW, the Environment Agency and the Office of Nuclear Regulation investigates and assesses the safety, security, environmental protection and waste management aspects of reactor designs.

-We have already granted some permits to protect the environment for work that’s already been done, for example to allow limited tree felling, to use herbicide in a controlled manner, and to conduct ground investigations at sea.
+We have already granted some permits to protect the environment for work that’s already been done, for example to allow limited tree felling, to use herbicide in a controlled manner, install monitoring equipment in watercourses and to conduct ground investigations at sea.

-We are expecting Horizon to provide us with detailed applications for six main permits.
+Horizon will provide us with detailed applications for six main permits.
 We will consult publicly on them all.
 They are:

 - Radioactive Substances – to demonstrate how Horizon will protect people and the environment by minimising the amount of radioactive waste it generates and discharges